sumeethofficial-svg/momentum-dashboard/README.md

 # AI Engine
 GEMINI_API_KEY=your_gemini_api_key

 4. Local DevelopmentRun the local development server:Bashnpm run dev Open http://localhost:5173 in your browser.

-📦 Deployment on VercelPush your latest code to your GitHub repository.Connect your repository to Vercel.Add the environment variables listed above in Vercel Project Settings $\rightarrow$ Environment Variables.Ensure vercel.json is present in your root directory to handle SPA rewrites:JSON{
+📦 Deployment on VercelPush your latest code to your GitHub repository.

+Connect your repository to Vercel.Add the environment variables listed above in Vercel Project Settings $\rightarrow$ Environment Variables.Ensure vercel.json is present in your root directory to handle SPA rewrites:

+JSON{
   "rewrites": [
     {
       "source": "/(.*)",